jlipps/runsauce/README.md

 # configure with your username / access key
 runsauce --setup

-# run a test with all the default options
+# run a basic test with all the default options
 runsauce

 # check out all the options